-For two dimensional arrays both dimensions must have the same lower bound.
+This only works for one dimensional arrays.
+For two dimensional arrays both dimensions must have the same lower bound, and both must start from the default set by the last option base.

 Note that pointer dereferences (using array notation) always use the last value set for option base in the file, since we cannot know at run time what the actual base of the pointed to object was.
 So it is best to set this just once.